AmlakeT/node-js-jwt-auth-mongodb/README.md

 # node-js-jwt-auth-mongodb

-## This is a mern stack ucer authenticaton and authorization simple web page
+## This is a mern stack user authenticaton and authorization simple web page

-# Stacks

 ## For the front end